nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-10-27-wakoopa/index.md

 ---
 title: Wakoopa
 date: 2008-10-27
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "180"
 layout: blog
 resourceType: blog
 slug: wakoopa
 aliases:
   - /blog/wakoopa
 tags:
   - answers
   - tfs
   - tfs-sticky-buddy
 categories:
   - me
 ---

 I am having a little bit of fun with this application and I though I would share. it logs all of the applications that you are using and gives you stats on it.
 How about joining the [Microsoft MVP](http://wakoopa.com/teams/MicrosoftMVP) (MVP’s only please) team, or creating your own…